kzhou034/CS100-Short-Tale/README.md

 The "Inventory" class will be used to create an inventory system in which players can interact with the interface to use healing items or battle items.

-The "Battle Items" class will be used to select from two select items in the battle item inventory.
+The "ActionItems" class will be used to select from two select items in the battle item inventory.

-The "Healing Items" class will be used similarly to "Battle Items" (see above).
+The "HealingItems" class will be used similarly to "Battle Items" (see above).

-The "Smoke Bomb" class will be used to guarantee running away from enemies.
+The "SmokeBomb" class will be used to guarantee running away from enemies.

-The "Strength Potion" class will be used to empower the player's attacks.
+The "StrengthPotion" class will be used to empower the player's attacks.

-The "Mana Potion" class will be used to recover mana for mages.

-The "Health Potion" class will be used to recover health for all classes.
+The "HealthPotion" class will be used to recover health for all classes.

 ![UML DIAGRAM_ INVENTORY COMPOSITE](https://user-images.githubusercontent.com/101243368/171780075-7f11245f-b7fb-40fc-bfb1-63f878096317.png)